Lithuanian Sashes - reduced price and free shipping, while quantities last.

 The Lithuanian Folk Art Institute and its founders undertook the major task of publishing seminal volumes in English on several essential areas of Lithuanian Folk Art: National Costumes, Easter Eggs, and Sashes.
 Another book is dedicated to the multi-faceted talent of Anastazija Tamošaitienė, and finally, an album and history of the organization itself provides an overview of several decades of activity.

 LTFAI members can view these publications online.
-These books are out of print, with only a few copies remaining for purchase with the exception of the Sashes book.
+These books are out of print, with only a few copies remaining for purchase.

 Did you know, that among all peoples sashes are considered the very oldest and narrowest of handwoven goods?
 All technical skills and creativity in the field of textiles had their beginnings in sash making.
 This book is the most comprehensive resource on Lithuanian sashes available in English, with history, patterns and techniques, many colour plates, and illustrations of ornaments, motifs and symbols.
 Part Two of the book by Anastazija Tamošaitienė specifically explains and illustrates traditional Lithuanian sash-making techniques.